underthecurve/underthecurve.github.io/_posts/2016-07-01-one-regression-six-ways.md

 I didn't see a command to calculate standardized residuals.

 I can't do much else with this output.
-I could export the results to as CSV file using ```SAVE TRANSLATE```, but this doesn't save the variable names, which is annoying.
+I could export the results to as CSV file using ```SAVE TRANSLATE```, but this command doesn't save the variable names, which is annoying.

 ***Verdict***: PSPP is not my favorite program, since it provides regression output without regression diagnostics.
 It's generally not a good idea to blindly run regressions, so I hope the later versions have added more diagnostic capabilities, including plotting.